1. Introduction

 Picture of an inflatable

+xiii.
 Many high street food outlets have a pressurised coffee machine, which should be subject to regular servicing to ensure the correct pressure is maintained.
 During food inspections, we will check the correct servicing has been completed and if not, we will act.
+This is a local campaign.

-The Food and Safety team will continue to work with Sussex Police, East Sussex Fire and Rescue, South East Coast Ambulance on safety at traditional bonfire events, other outdoor events and project Discovery.
+The Food and Safety team will continue to work with Sussex Police, East Sussex Fire and Rescue, Southeast Coast Ambulance on safety at traditional bonfire events, other outdoor events and modern-day slavery (project discovery).

 Resources